Visas for Victims of Criminal Activity

 After your visa interview, your application may require further administrative processing.
 You will be informed by the consular officer if further processing is necessary for your application.

-When the visa is approved, you may pay a visa issuance fee if applicable to your nationality, and will be informed how your passport with visa will be returned to you.
+When the visa is approved, you must pay a visa issuance fee if applicable to your nationality and will be informed how your passport with visa will be returned to you.
 Review the visa processing time, to learn how soon your passport with visa will generally be ready for pick-up or delivery by the courier.

 Extending Your Stay

-U nonimmigrants are required to have approval from the U.S. Citizenship and Immigration Services (USCIS) Vermont Service Center to stay beyond the date indicated on their admission stamp or paper Form I-94.
-To receive an extension of U nonimmigrant status, a U nonimmigrant must file a Form I-539, Application to Extend/Change Nonimmigrant Status.
-See page 8 of the USCIS Policy Memo PM-602-0032.1 on the USCIS website for more guidance.
+U nonimmigrants are required to have approval from USCIS to stay beyond the date indicated on their admission stamp or Form I-94.
+To apply for an extension of U nonimmigrant status, a U nonimmigrant must file a Form I-539, Application to Extend/Change Nonimmigrant Status.
+See page 8 of the USCIS Policy Memo PM-602-0032.2 on the USCIS website for more guidance.

 Additional Information